Which 5 passive errors are common with students?

 Error 2: Confusing the Usage

 Another common error that students make is in not knowing when to use the passive and when to avoid it.
 Some students may underuse this construction while others have a tendency to overuse it – and neither situation sounds particularly natural to a native speaker.
-Thankfully, and as the following table summarises, Lesson 2 of this short course on passive constructions deals with the ten most common passive scenarios for your reference:
+Thankfully, and as the following table summarises, Chapter 2 of this short course on passive constructions deals with the ten most common passive scenarios for your reference:

 Error 3: Misusing Auxiliary Verbs

-As was explained in Lesson 3, passive constructions almost always require the auxiliary verb ‘be’ and the past participle of the main verb.
+As was explained in Chapter 3, passive constructions almost always require the auxiliary verb ‘be’ and the past participle of the main verb.
 However, as was also explained in that lesson, sometimes the verbs ‘get’ and ‘have’ may also be used or required in passive constructions.
 Students may therefore make errors either by (a) forgetting to include an auxiliary verb, (b) including the wrong auxiliary verb, or (c) incorrectly using the forms ‘be’, ‘been’ and ‘being’.
 Hopefully, by paying careful attention to the auxiliary verbs used in passive constructions, students can avoid making too many mistakes in this area.

 Error 4: Misusing Prepositions